 Angel was absolutely right.
-His grand-father was American, he inherited his height, longs legs, and high nose.
+His grand-father was American.
+Dean inherited his height, longs legs, and high nose from him.
 He played sports all year around, he was tanned.
 Indeed, he was a quite attractive young man.
 The only way others could tell he was Asian was that he had dark hair and almond shape eyes.

 “I know what you mean, though…” Angel continued.

 “I quite often think about the same question: who decides the color of your skin or the place you are born?
 None of us get to choose our parents or our race or our place of birth, but for some reason people want to discriminate against those who look different as if they had a choice and decided to be different.”

 “I never thought of it that way.”
 Dean looked right into Angel’s eyes with curiosity.

 “I also think about the different religions, too.
 In any religion, God or religious leaders want all of us to love one another, yet a lot of wars and hatred are caused because of a difference in religious belief.
 I really don’t get it.
 When I was young, my mother took me to a Catholic church.
 So as I was getting older, I read the Old Testament, the Bible, and all sorts of religious books but I could never find out the answer to those questions.”

 “When I think of discrimination and religion, I think of Martin Luther King.
 He is a hero.
 He was a Baptist minister who fought for freedom for black people.
 I really respect that, you know?”
 Dean commented.

 Angel replied, “Sure, he was a true hero alright.
 In essence, he fought for all of us, not only for blacks.
 He was a nonviolent civil activist and just like Jesus, he eventually died for people.
 I can’t imagine what it is like to be assassinated because of what you believe.
 That people can hate you and your message of love and human decency.”

 They both sat silent for a moment.
 Then Angel added,